docker/docs/datacenter/ucp/2.1/guides/admin/monitor-and-troubleshoot/troubleshoot-configurations.md

 ---
 description: Learn how to troubleshoot your Docker Universal Control Plane cluster.
-keywords: ectd, key, value, store, ucp
+keywords: ectd, rethinkdb, key, value, store, database, ucp
 title: Troubleshoot cluster configurations
 ---

-Docker UCP persists configuration data on an [etcd](https://coreos.com/etcd/) key-value store that is replicated on all controller nodes of the UCP cluster.
-This key-value store is for internal use only, and should not be used by other applications.
+Docker UCP persists configuration data on an [etcd](https://coreos.com/etcd/) key-value store and [RethinkDB](https://rethinkdb.com/) database that are replicated on all manager nodes of the UCP cluster.
+These data stores are for internal use only, and should not be used by other applications.

-This article shows how you can access the key-value store, for troubleshooting configuration problems in your cluster.
+This article shows how you can access the key-value store and database, for troubleshooting configuration problems in your cluster.

+## etcd Key-Value Store

-## Using the REST API
+### Using the REST API

 In this example we'll be using `curl` for making requests to the key-value store REST API, and `jq` to process the responses.